Jambo! Welcome to Kenya

-Economy class airfare from Dubai / Nairobi / Kilimanjaro / Dubai.
+Economy class, Dubai / Nairobi / Kilimanjaro / Dubai

-1 night accommodation in Nairobi & Ngorongoro based on double room occupancy.
+1 night in Nairobi & Ngorongoro based on twin sharing basis.

-2 nights accommodation in Masai Mara & Serengiti based on double room occupancy.
+2 nights in Masai Mara & Serengeti based on twin sharing basis.

-Breakfast in Nairobi & full board meals in Masai Mara, Serengeti & Ngorongoro.
+Daily breakfast in Nairobi & Full board in Masai Mara, Serengeti & Ngorongoro.

 Complimentary travel insurance.